Jim00000/Zombies-Retreat-Cheat-Table/README.md

 # Cheat Table Content

-- (HotKey : NUM1) Make current equipment ... (infinite ammo if the equipment is pistol, infinite Herb, etc.).
-Press "Q" key to make value change
+- All kinds of ammo x99 & medicinal herb x99. fire your guns or use herbs to make value change
-- (HotKey : NUM2) Get all of items x90 (See Note 1)
+- Get all of items x90 (See Note 1)
-- (HotKey : NUM3) Set held items x90 (See Note 1)
+- Set held items x90 (See Note 1)

 ## Note 1